Burwood East

 AreaSearch assessment of residential approval activity sees Burwood East among the top 30% of areas assessed nationwide

-This year, there have been $18.5 million in commercial approvals, suggesting balanced commercial development activity.
-Compared to Greater Melbourne, Burwood East has seen slightly more development, with 35.0% above the regional average per person over the five-year period.
+In the current financial year, there have also been $18.5 million in commercial approvals, suggesting balanced commercial development activity.
+Compared to Greater Melbourne, Burwood East has shown slightly more development, with 35.0% above the regional average per person over the past five years.
 This maintains good buyer choice while supporting existing property values, although construction activity has eased recently.
-The level of development is substantially higher than the national average, indicating strong developer confidence in the location.
-New development consists of 26.0% standalone homes and 74.0% attached dwellings, marking a significant shift from existing housing patterns (currently 74.0% houses).
+Nationally, Burwood East's level of development is substantially higher, indicating strong developer confidence in the location.
+The new development consists of 26.0% standalone homes and 74.0% attached dwellings, marking a significant shift from the current housing pattern of 74.0% houses.
 This trend towards denser development provides accessible entry options and appeals to downsizers, investors, and entry-level buyers.

 With around 313 people per dwelling approval, Burwood East shows a developing market.
-Population forecasts indicate that Burwood East will gain approximately 3,475 residents by 2041 (from the latest AreaSearch quarterly estimate).
+According to the latest AreaSearch quarterly estimate, Burwood East is forecasted to gain approximately 3,437 residents by 2041.
 Existing development levels seem aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development